 Full of quirky and well-known attractions, many say Gatlinburg has it all – even a museum dedicated to salt and pepper shakers.
 The Salt and Pepper Shaker Museum is one of the only museums of its kind and houses over 20,000 sets of shakers and a Pepper Mill collection.

-Located in Winery Square, the museum is open Monday through Saturday from 10 a.m. to 2 p.m. and 12 p.m. to 4 p.m. on Sundays.
+Located in Winery Square, the museum opens Monday through Saturday from 10 a.m. to 2 p.m. and 12 p.m. to 4 p.m. on Sundays.
 Adult admission is only $3, and children under 12 receive free access.
-Before leaving, make sure to buy a set to take home.
+Before leaving, buy a set to take home.